 Half-timbered medieval cottages, Water Street, Lavenham, Suffolk, England, United Kingdom.

-Walking Holidays and Outdoor Adventures in Lavenham
+Walking Holidays & Outdoor Adventures in Lavenham

 Medieval Streets, Suffolk Scenery, and Timeless Charm